volkanagun/ILPEngine/docs/Data structures.md

 //Get the result as Substitutions results.foreach(sub=> println(sub))
 ```
-Query processing is the main building blog for SiLP.
-It is also used during predicate invention for scoring the hypothesis.
-Note that predicate definitions inside the rule body shouldn't be recursive structures such as f(g(X), Y).
-Although recursive structures can be used to represent predicates, they are not compatible for querying through join.
-This is restricted because it takes time for querying such structures and the operations are complex.
-Instead of defining such structures, one can use g_5 for g(5) and represent them as variable values rather than complex predicates.
+Query processing is the main building block of SiLP.
+It is also used during predicate invention for scoring hypotheses.

+Note that predicate definitions inside a rule body should not contain recursive structures such as `f(g(X), Y)`.
+Although recursive structures can represent predicates, they are not compatible with join-based querying.
+This restriction exists because querying such structures is time-consuming and involves complex operations.

+Instead of defining recursive structures, one can use a notation like `g_5` for `g(5)` and represent them as variable values rather than as complex predicates.

 ## Predicate Invention
-Predicate invention is totally experimental.
-It is used to create new programs which when queries retrieves all the positive samples, and none of the negative samples.
-In order to use predicate invention bias.pl file and exs.pl files must be exists inside the example database directory.
-The exs file contains positive and negative predicates for the target program.
-An example invention is given below.
+Predicate invention is entirely experimental.
+It is used to create new programs that, when queried, retrieve all positive samples and exclude all negative samples.

+To use predicate invention, the `bias.pl` and `exs.pl` files must exist inside the example database directory.
+The `exs.pl` file contains positive and negative predicates for the target program.

+An example of predicate invention is provided below.

 ```scala
 val experiment = new Experiment(Params("kinship-ancestor"))